Coronavirus (COVID-19) information

 The prison is located on the right.
 Enter through Gate 2.

 Note: Google Maps directs you to use Warrayatkin Road.
-This is not the preferred route as it is a dirt road and often unsafe.
+This is not the preferred route as it is a dirt road and often unsafe or closed.

 From Ararat Railway Station